Vivianwcao/Git-Commands/README.md

 | `git log --summary` | View changes (detailed) |
 | `git log --oneline` | View changes (briefly) |
 | `git diff [source branch] [target branch]` | Preview changes before merging |

+If it is VIM for Windows, you can do the following:

+enter your message following the presented guidelines press Esc to make sure you are out of the insert mode then type :wqEnter or ZZ.
+Note that in VIM there are often several ways to do one thing.
+Here there is a slight difference though. :wqEnter always writes the current file before closing it, while ZZ, :xEnter, :xiEnter, :xitEnter, :exiEnter and :exitEnter only write it if the document is modified.
+All these synonyms just have different numbers of keypresses.